 - the motivation of the topic and contribution to the current status of the field;

-- the methods/techniques used and results that the student may have obtained;
+- the methods/techniques used and results that the student may have already obtained;

 The report must contain a bibliography which lists the references cited in the text.
-The student must provide the Prelim-Report to all members of the Advisory Committee no later than four weeks prior to the exam.
+The student should provide the Prelim-Report to all members of the Advisory Committee no later than two weeks before the exam.

 Format of the Exam